MuhammedBuyukkinaci/AWS-Notes/README.md

 5) EKS is Elastic Kubernetes Service.
 It is doing what ECS does.
 The difference is that ECS uses AWS's own orchestration software and EKS is using k8s.

 6) ECR is Elastic Container Registry.
 It is an image registry service.
-It is a competitor of Dockher Hub.
+It is a competitor of Docker Hub.
 It is fully managed.

 ### AWS Key Management Service(KMS)